pik-gane/vodle/CONTRIBUTING.md

 Or simply start and **be a friendly observer, frank commentator and neutral advisor** for the project.

+### Our commitment

+As we are on our way towards a Minimal Viable Product, we currently spend about 15 hours a week on developing vodle.
+*We commit to reply to your messages in the discussion board within one day.*

+If you decide to contribute something, we are very happy to help you get started.
+*So if you get stuck at some point in the following section, don't hesitate to ask on the discussion board!*

 ## Getting started

 You might begin by just scanning our [end user website](http://vodle.it) and reading some of the top-level documentation texts in the [doc/development](./doc/development/) folder, maybe starting with the description of vodle's overall [architecture](./doc/development/ARCHITECTURE.md) and the extensive [glossary](./doc/development/GLOSSARY.md) of terms used in the app's UI and code.